generatorOf/reversi_py/README.md

 (c) Evgeny Mironov

-reversi game in python, I have started last weak for programming learning aims
+reversi game in python, I have started last week for programming learning aims

 first version works in terminal the next steps will be gui version